sambanova/generative_data_prep/README.md

 > [View decoded output](tests/examples/generative_tuning/decoded_data_prepped_generative_tuning.txt)

-### Pretraining
+### Pre-training
-Pretraining on unstructured data enables large languages models to learn general language patterns and structures that are useful for a wide range of downstream tasks.
-In order to prepare pretraining data, you need a large amount of unstructured text data.
-To prepare pretraining data use the flag `--input_packing_config=full`.
+Pre-training on unstructured data enables large languages models to learn general language patterns and structures that are useful for a wide range of downstream tasks.
+In order to prepare pre-training data, you need a large amount of unstructured text data.
+To prepare pre-training data use the flag `--input_packing_config=full`.

 #### Example data
-For pretraining you can have your data in two formats.
+For pre-training you can have your data in two formats.

 > [text separated by newlines.](tests/examples/pretraining_txt/example_pretraining_txt_data.txt)